 I also made Rougaille Saucisse (Sausages in Spicy Tomato Sauce), Vary Amin’ny Voanio (Malagasy Coconut Rice), Bouchons (Pork Dumplings with Soy Ginger Dip), and Cardamom Chai.

-The Rougaille Saucisse from Réunion is definitely one of my favorites and it doesn’t take too much prep work!
+The Rougaille Saucisse from Réunion is definitely one of my favorites and it also doesn’t take too much prep.
 Pieces of smoked or herb sausages are simmered in a spiced tomato sauce with onion, thyme, chillies, garlic, ginger, turmeric, and paprika to create a perfect pairing with rice.

-Vary Amin’ny Voanio is a coconut rice dish common in the coastal areas of Madagascar.
-Soaked basmati rice is simmered in coconut milk and cinnamon until tender, then gently mixed with crisp onions and curry leaves.
-Selina recommends serving it with Sticky Chicken with Garlic & Ginger.
+Vary Amin’ny Voanio is a coconut rice dish from in the coastal areas of Madagascar.
+Soaked basmati rice is simmered in coconut milk and cinnamon until tender, then mixed with crisp onions and curry leaves.

 Bouchons (Pork Dumplings with Soy Ginger Dip) is another delicious recipe from Réunion.
-This popular snack was introduced to the island by Chinese immigrants from the Canton region.
-The pork-filled dumplings are flavored with spring onions, kaffir lime leaves, soy sauce, ginger, and chilli flakes, then steamed until cooked through.
-I especially love the accompanying soy ginger dipping sauce.
+They were introduced to the island by Chinese immigrants from the Canton region.
+The pork-filled dumplings are flavored with spring onions, kaffir lime leaves, soy sauce, ginger, and chilli flakes, then steamed.

 The incredibly fragrant Cardamom Chai (All Islands) pairs black tea with a combination of cinnamon, fennel, vanilla, whole milk, ands sugar.
 Selina states, “It’s also a tradition at my dad’s family home in Ecroignard on the east coast of Mauritius to welcome every guest with a cup of chai upon arrival, something that relaxes you instantly and makes you feel at home.”